LM-SAL/irispy-lmsal/docs/guide.rst

 Metadata
 ========

-Here we will highlight some of the more important metadata that is available.
+Here we highlight some of the more important metadata that is available.

-We can use it to find out kind of data this is:
+We can use it to find out what kind of data this is:

 .. code-block:: python